MerrcuL/b1-programming-htw/README.md

-GitHub repository for B1 Programming module @HTW
+GitHub repository for B1 Programming for CsB module @HTW